Mar Thoma Syrian Church: Separation of the Reformists and establishment of Mar Thoma Church

 The final verdict which came on 12 July 1889, upheld the conservative position on the Syriac Orthodox Patriarchate of Antioch, as being the only competent ecclesiastical authority historically authorized to ordain and appoint bishops to the Malankara Metropolitanate.
 The ruling declared Dionysious V the rightful Malankara Metropolitan owing to his loyalty to the Antiochian patriarchate known as Jacobite Syrian Christian Church wherefrom he received direct consecration and his acceptance by the majority of Malankara Christians.
 The judgement also dismissed all claims of the reformists and their leader Thomas Athanasius to the Metropolitanate or its assets.
 The Metran Kakshi decided to remain as an independent Malankara Church, and to give primary authority to the Holy Bible and continue as the successors of St. Thomas throne.
-They separated and established the Reformed Mar Thoma Syrian Church.
+They separated and established the Oriental Protestant Mar Thoma Syrian Church.

 Mar Thoma church during Indian Independence Movement

 Many in the Church were fascinated by Gandhian philosophy and particularly its Primates Abraham Thoma, Yuhanon Mar Thoma, and Alexander Mar Thoma were strong Advocates of Gandhian methods.
 They wore Ecclesiastical robes stitched from Khadi.
 The church actively worked in areas of education, empowerment of women, eradication of social evils, and self-reliance.
 Mar Thoma Sabha councils and Maramon Convention became a platform for disseminating Nationalist ideas.
 Many nationalist leaders like K. Keshavan, C. V. Kunjiraman, T. M. Varghese, Pattam Thanupillai had used Maramon Convention to mobilize people against Divan Sir C.P.
 Ramaswami Iyer's move to form an Independent Travancore separate from India.
 In 1936 Kunjiraman through his speech at Maramon gave an ultimatum to Travancore Royalty to give freedom of worship in temples for all Hindus immediately or see mass conversions to Christianity.
 The practice of political leaders attending with the Christian gathering at Maramon has its origin from that period.

 Ramaswami Iyer liquidated the Quilon bank and sealed off Malayala Manorama, the leading newspaper, for criticizing the divan.
 Abraham Mar Thoma spoke about these notorious acts and visited those who were jailed by him.
-He further visited the Maharaja of Travancore and complaint about Divans tyrannical rule.
+He further visited the maharaja of Travancore and complaint about Divans tyrannical rule.
 Mar Thoma church at this point passed a church resolution against Divan and independent Travancore which infuriated the divan and ordered for the Metropolitans arrest and imprisonment.
 However, the arrest order was not executed.
 It was all done at a point of time when other churches and communities of Travancore praised divan or feared to utter a word against the divan.
 Later the Mar Thoma church had to pay the price for that social action.
 The land allotted in the heart of Thiruvananthapuram to construct a church by Maharaja Sree Moolam Thirunal was taken back.
 Mar Thoma church was selectively targeted by Divan, by not giving permissions for the construction of cemeteries and new church buildings.